Where Does Stablecoin Yield Come From?

 Stablecoin yield is the return you earn when your USDC or other stablecoins are used in onchain lending, trading, or real-world asset strategies.

 In this guide, we explain where stablecoin yield comes from.
-At the end, we’ll show how KAST Earn gives you access to this yield without managing Decentralized Finance (DeFi) yourself.
+At the end, we’ll show how KAST Earn gives you access to this yield without managing Decentralized Finance (DeFi) protocols yourself.

 How Stablecoin Yield Works